growx-tech/aws-lambda-handyman/README.md

 #### Let's break it down.

+1. We import `reflect-metadata`
-1. We create a class with the shape we expect `CustomBodyType`
+2. We create a class with the shape we expect `CustomBodyType`
-2. We decorate the properties we want validated with any of the [decorators of class-validator](https://github.com/typestack/class-validator#validation-decorators) e.g. `@IsEmail()`
+3. We decorate the properties we want validated with any of the [decorators of class-validator](https://github.com/typestack/class-validator#validation-decorators) e.g. `@IsEmail()`
-3. We create a class that would hold our handler method, in this case `AccountDeleteHandler` and `static async handle(){}`
+4. We create a class that would hold our handler method, in this case `AccountDeleteHandler` and `static async handle(){}`
-4. We decorate `handle()` with the `@Handler()` decorator
+5. We decorate `handle()` with the `@Handler()` decorator
-5. We decorate the method's parameter with `@Body()` and cast it to the expected shape i.e. `CustomBodyType`
+6. We decorate the method's parameter with `@Body()` and cast it to the expected shape i.e. `CustomBodyType`
-6. We can readily use the automatically validated method parameter, in this case the `@Body() { email }: CustomBodyType`
+7. We can readily use the automatically validated method parameter, in this case the `@Body() { email }: CustomBodyType`

 #### Decorators can be mixed and matched: